Our school dog

 Why have a school dog?

-Bramble will be specially trained to work with children.
-We have undertaken a significant amount of research and are aware of many benefits to having a school dog such as:
+We undertook a significant amount of research and are aware of many benefits to having a school dog such as:

 - having a calming effect on pupils, particularly those with behavioural or learning difficulties;